 But we want more from the networks, to take real ownership in reducing the environmental impact of their customers.

-We have ranked the “Big Four” network operators based on the options they provide on buying new contracts.
+We have ranked the major network operators based on the options they provide on buying new contracts.

 EE are owned by BT, and combined they are the most popular network in the UK.
-They claim to be devoted to reducing their own carbon emission by 87% by 2030, (is that quick enough) but promise a 80% reduction of internal carbon emissions by 2020.
+They claim to be devoted to reducing their own carbon emission by 87% by 2030 but is that a realistic goal?

 Again, we encourage companies to think about their internal infrastructure, but kerbing supply and slowing down the rate of which people upgrade to a brand-new phone would go some way to cutting down the emissions a year caused by mobile phones.